 What this means is, if you have a solid story framework down, this is the beginning point for EVERY WORD you might use in your marketing.
 You get to save time not staring at a blank computer screen having no idea what to write.
 You pull out your handy dandy BrandScript and start typing.

-If you want to create your own BrandScript, StoryBrand has a free resource at https://www.mystorybrand.com/ .
+If you want to create your own BrandScript, you can follow the StoryBrand template and create your own BrandScript at https://www.mystorybrand.com/ .

 As you follow the BrandScript examples below, each of the 3 are actual real life coaches or consultants Big Big Story has been able to guide.